daMustermann/rocm-wsl-ai/README.md

 ## Advanced Topics

 ### GPU Compatibility

 The script automatically detects the GPU architecture and sets the appropriate `HSA_OVERRIDE_GFX_VERSION` environment variable.
-This works for most modern AMD GPUs (RDNA 1/2/3, Vega, Polaris).
-The detection works even on a fresh system before ROCm is installed.
+Important: this toolkit now targets RDNA3 and newer hardware only.
+If your GPU is older than RDNA3 (for example, RX 5000/6000 series or Vega/Polaris), the installer will warn and abort rather than attempting a potentially unsupported setup.

-If you have a very new or unsupported GPU, you might need to set this variable manually.
-For the most accurate information, please consult the official AMD documentation.
+If detection fails or you need to override the detected value (advanced), you can set `HSA_OVERRIDE_GFX_VERSION` manually before running the installer.
+Consult AMD's compatibility documentation for guidance.

 -   **[Official Compatibility Matrix for ROCm (Latest Stable)](https://rocm.docs.amd.com/en/latest/compatibility/compatibility-matrix.html)**